Pixelsavvy72/Resort-Hotel-Demo/README.md

 ## Notes

-Big hat-tip to user Vincent Durano for the base account creation code which has been modified here for this project.
+Big hat-tip to user Vincent Durano for his information and examples on account creation.